brandonkal/inkjet/README.md

 ## Use cases

-Here's some example scenarios where `mask` might be handy.
+Here's some example scenarios where `inkjet` might be handy.

 ### Project specific tasks